 - A visible clumping within 1 minute is indicative of a positive reaction.

 Antimicrobial susceptibility testing.

-- Perform antimicrobial susceptibility test against a selected group of antimicrobials by disk-diffusion method
+- Perform antimicrobial susceptibility test against a selected group of antimicrobials by a disk-diffusion method.

 - Follow the standard techniques as provided in the manual.